zcschu01/kroger-clipper/README.md

-# kroger-clipper
+# Kroger Clipper
-A Firefox extension to scroll page and clip coupons automatically.
+An extension to scroll the coupons page and clip coupons automatically.